-Using the ratings determined for each major category, Student Outcomes Related Indicators and Teacher Practice-Related Indicators, follow the respective column and row to the center of the matrix.
-The point of intersection indicates the summative rating.
-For the example provided, the Teacher Practice Related Indicators rating is Proficient and the Student Outcomes Related Indicators rating is Proficient.
-The summative rating is therefore proficient.
+Using the ratings determined for each major category, Student Outcomes Related Indicators and Teacher intersection indicates the summative rating.
+For the example provided, the Teacher Practice Related Indicators rating is Accomplished and the Student Outcomes Related Indicators rating is Accomplished.
+The summative rating is therefore Accomplished.
 If the two major categories are highly discrepant (e.g., a rating of Exemplary for Teacher Practice and a rating of Below Standard for Student Outcomes), then the evaluator should examine the data and gather additional information in order to determine a summative rating.